Trump deposition in Carroll defamation lawsuit set for October 19 as fate of case remains in limbo - KTVZ

 The timing was revealed in a new court filing Friday as lawyers for Trump and E. Jean Carroll spar over whether the depositions should proceed after a federal appeals court ruling earlier this week.

-Carroll’s attorneys suggested they may also seek to question Jared Kushner, Trump’s former son-in-law, after Trump said Kushner was one of only a handful of people who he had spoken with about the allegations.
+Carroll’s attorneys suggested they may also seek to question Jared Kushner, Trump’s son-in-law and former senior adviser, after Trump said Kushner was one of only a handful of people who he had spoken with about the allegations.

 On Wednesday, Trump’s attorney asked the district court judge to halt document production and deposition testimony as they await a final decision on the outcome of the lawsuit, initially filed in 2019.